hertg/lightdm-neon/README.md

 make install-dev
 ```

+## Tailwind CSS
+Please note that this project uses [windicss](https://github.com/windicss/windicss), which is (at the time of writing) based on Tailwind CSS v2.
+So make sure to use the [`v2` docs](https://v2.tailwindcss.com/docs) of Tailwind CSS.

 ## Debugging
-To debug the project locally and test it with the actual lightdm-webkit2-greeter do the following steps.
+To debug the project locally and test it with the actual lightdm-greeter do the following steps.

 1. Add the following setting to the `xsession` you are using (eg. `/usr/share/xsessions/leftwm.desktop`)
    ```